-Women and Men from Vancouver and all across B.C. choose False Healthcare Centre because of board-certified surgeons Dr. Charles Scudamore, and Dr. Donald Cooke.
-Our team of General surgeons has years of experience and excellence in performing diagnostic laparoscopy procedures.
+Women and Men from Vancouver and all across B.C. choose False Creek Healthcare Centre because of board-certified General Surgeons.
+Our team of General Surgeons has years of experience and excellence in performing diagnostic laparoscopy procedures.

 A diagnostic laparoscopy, is a medical procedure designed to aid with the diagnosis of gastrointestinal disease such as liver disease, pancreatic disease or endometriosis.

 A diagnostic laparoscopy uses a tiny telescope connected to a high intensity light and a high-resolution television camera that is used to allow your surgeon to view inside your abdominal cavity without invasive surgery.